-Compulsory Proactive Monitoring of refiners' technical competence in refining and assaying ensures that the high standards required for LBMA Good Delivery List accreditation are maintained.
+Proactive Monitoring tests refiners' technical competence in refining and assaying to ensure that the high standards required for LBMA Good Delivery List accreditation are maintained.
 If a refiner’s bars are not routinely encountered in the London vaults then evidence of bar casting capabilities must be demonstrated.

 Overview of the Proactive Monitoring (PAM) Programme

 The PAM programme reviews the assaying competence of refiners on a three-yearly basis.
-In addition, it checks that they continue to meet the minimum requirements for refined production and tangible net worth on an annual basis.
-Three years after the date of original listing, refiners receive a letter from the LBMA instructing them to participate in the programme.
+Three years after the date of original listing, refiners receive a letter from LBMA instructing them to participate in the programme.

-To assist the LBMA with the programme, a number of supervisors are appointed to witness the dip-sampling operation that provides samples for testing by the LBMA’s Referees.
-Generally a Good Delivery refiner that's listed on both the gold and silver lists will undertake gold and silver PAM at the same time.
-An exception to this might be where the first listing dates don't coincide.
+To assist LBMA with the programme, a number of supervisors are appointed to witness the dip-sampling operation that provides the samples for testing by LBMA’s Referees.

 Gold and silver refiners are required to undergo a supervised dip sampling process taken from a normal melt.
-Two of the samples are shipped to the LBMA to be check assayed by the LBMA’s Referees whilst the remainder stay on site.
-The refiner submits its own analysis of one sample, which is then compared with the referee’s results to determine a pass or a fail.
+Two of the samples are shipped to LBMA to be check assayed by LBMA’s Referees whilst the remainder stay on site.
+The refiner submits its own analysis of one sample, which is then compared with the Referee’s results to determine a pass or a fail.